radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### vdPrivilege

-An attribute used by RadiantOne Control Panel to enforce authorization for users associated with the delegated administration groups.
+An attribute used by RadiantOne Classic Control Panel to enforce authorization for users associated with the delegated administration groups.

 ## Password Policy Operational Attributes